SanderMertens/flecs/docs/ObserversManual.md

 Note that because monitors have to evaluate the query twice, they are more expensive to evaluate than regular observers.

 ## Yield Existing
 Observers can be created with the "yield existing" property, which invokes the observer with all entities that already match the observer.
 This can make it easier to make code order-independent, as entities created before the observer will still trigger the observer.
-Yield existing only works with `OnAdd` and `OnSet` events.
+Yield existing only works with `OnAdd`, `OnSet` and `OnRemove` events.
 An example:

 <div class="flecs-snippet-tabs">
 <ul>